brateboi/Bachelorthesis/bsc-thesis/contents.md

 Reformulations, set up linear system for $\omega$

-# Calculation of rotation coefficient within tet
+# Alignment in the metric field

 Problem statement, question is how to measure if two frames are "parallel" within new metric.
 Corresponds to parallel transport.
 Calculate rotation $R$ from one point to another how a frame would get rotated within the metric field.